BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 In fact, the psychic system cannot 'see' reality with 'its' eyes because our eyes are in the environment of our psychic system.
 Cognition is always a construction by an observing system and there is only irritation and no direct causal relation.

-Know one might ask: If every system constructs itself and reality emerges out of its cognition, how can we find any common ground?
+Now, one might ask: If every system constructs itself and reality emerges out of its cognition, how can we find any common ground?
 Or, how did we end up believing in an universal and objective reality we actually can access?

 Well, only because there is no objective reality does not mean that humans cannot 'achieve' social control via social systems.